home edit page issue tracker

 Part: participle

 Participle is a non-finite verb form that shares properties of verbs and adjectives.
 It is used to form various periphrastic verb forms such as complex tenses and passives.
 In English, all words with the PTB tag VBD have this feature.
-Further, words with the PTB tag VBG can also have this feature if they are preceded by an inflection of to be.
+Further, words with the PTB tag VBG can also have this feature (along with Tense=Pres) if they are used in the progressive construction (with an aux), or otherwise occur in non-noun-like environments.1

 Examples: